YiLi-2020/222/content/home/slider.md

  # overlay_color = "#333"  # An HTML color value.
   overlay_img = "08.png"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0  # Darken the image.
+  overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.

 [[item]]
   title = "!Bonus!"
-  content = "I'm a big GoT fan (for the first 4 seaons)." align = "center"
+  content = "I'm a big GoT fan (for the first 4 seaons)." align = "left"

  # overlay_color = "#333"  # An HTML color value.
   overlay_img = "07.png"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0  # Darken the image.
+  overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.